MealsMadeEasy/Backend/README.md

 ### Prerequisites
  - You must have version 1.8 or higher of the [Java runtime (JRE)](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) and the [Java development kit (JDK)](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
  - Before running the server, you'll need access to a [Firebase](https://console.firebase.google.com/) project's Admin account credentials, a [Mercury](https://mercury.postlight.com/web-parser/) API key, and an [Edamam](https://developer.edamam.com/edamam-recipe-api) API key.
-    - If you want to create a new Firebase project, you can these values by navigating to [Service Accounts](https://console.firebase.google.com/project/_/settings/serviceaccounts/adminsdk?authuser=0).
+    - If you want to create a new Firebase project, you can obtain these values by navigating to [Service Accounts](https://console.firebase.google.com/project/_/settings/serviceaccounts/adminsdk?authuser=0).
 Then click "Generate New Private Key" at the bottom of the "Firebase Admin SDK" to generate a new key, which you'll use in the installation step.
     - To get an API key for other platforms, follow the registration steps on the corresponding website to get started.
     - **Note:** It's very important to keep these values private to prevent attackers from abusing the system.